 - “The homemade potatoes have a rich, smooth texture.
 I could eat a ton of these.”

-This is part of a story based on a taste test with seven Florida firefighters in 2012.
+This is part of a story based on a taste test with seven Florida firefighters in 2013.
 This page has been updated.
 Main mashed photo by Foodio, the rest by Kathleen Flinn.
+This post may contain affiliate links.